 - Be approved by HDFS Practicum Coordinator

-- Be professionally recognized and competent in the delivery of programs and/or services within the child, adult, and family services.
+- Be professionally recognized and competent in the delivery of programs and/or services within the Human Development and Family Studies.

 - Be a new work setting and/or experience with substantially different job responsibilities than previous and/or current employment.

 - Reflect the program option as indicated on the degree audit